workflowfm/workflowfm-reasoner/docs/content/docs/elements/resources.md

 ## Resource types {#resource-types}

 Resource types are specified by a proposition in linear logic.
-In HOL Light these are propositions of type `` `:LinProp` ``.
+[In HOL Light](https://github.com/workflowfm/workflowfm-reasoner/blob/master/src/CLL/CLL.ml) these are propositions of type `` `:LinProp` ``.

+{{< tip >}}
+Resource type names need to follow the same naming restrictions as HOL Light variables, i.e. they need to start with a letter and contain only letters and numbers.
+{{< /tip >}}

 Resource types can be composed using the following logical connectives: